MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Pontoon/README.md

 ## User Interface

-An example of the expected user interface is shown below, with some possible input and output values.
+Examples of the expected user interface are shown below, with some possible input and output values.

+### Example 1

 ```
 Craigston Casino